SabasMartinez/seequarium/README.md

 ## Installation
 For now, seequarium is only available on Android.
 You can download the APK from the releases page.

+OR download the file that is in the root of the project.

 Alternatively, build from source by cloning the repository and running `flutter build apk` in the root directory.
 The APK will be located in `build/app/outputs/flutter-apk/app-release.apk`.

 APK can be installed by moving to your android device and allowing installation from unknown sources, then opening the APK file.